about therapy with mags

 You might be wondering who I am that I think I can help you.
 Here's what you may want to know.

 I'm an analytical thinker with a Master of Arts in Counseling Psychology from The Family Institute at Northwestern University in Evanston, Illinois.
 Before starting my training as a therapist, I worked as a litigator in San Francisco.
 In addition to the law degree, I have a Master of Arts in political science from the University of California, Berkeley, and a Bachelor of Arts in Psychology, with a minor in Women's and Gender Studies, from Middlebury College.
 And, I've completed my yoga teacher certification.
-With this background, I know change is possible.
-Sure there may be some consequences (hellooooo, student loans!), but I know first-hand I could have stuck with the status quo where I was miserable or I could create a new path.
-Now, I'm fortunate to have a small private practice while I spend my days working with students (and sometimes faculty and/or staff) at the University of Washington.
-I also drink *a lot* of coffee.
+With this background, I know it’s possible to alter one’s direction and course of life.
+Sure there may be some consequences (hellooooo, student loans!), but I know first-hand I could have stuck with the status quo where I was miserable or create a new path.
+Now, I'm fortunate to have a small private practice while I spend my days working at the University of Washington.
+I also drink *a lot* of coffee, which—by the way—is thought to cleanse the olfactory palate.
+Even though coffee beans may not actually perform this function, the metaphor is helpful: sometimes, we need to cleanse our palates, our thoughts, and our minds to recognize what’s already there.
+If we’ve habituated to our patterns without even knowing it, we need that “wake up call” to re-orient ourselves and re-sensitize us to what is present.

 Under Washington law, I am a Licensed Mental Health Counselor (License number LH60525845).
 My training has included working with teenagers, college and graduate school students, and adults experiencing sadness, loneliness, anxiety, career changes, “quarter-life crises,” relationship issues, and struggling with the aftermath of trauma.
 I’ve worked with individuals in crises, individuals with suicidal ideation and/or who have attempted suicide, and chronically mentally ill individuals in community mental health settings and at the Crisis Clinic.
 I am committed to working with individuals of all races, religions, ethnicities, sexual orientations, or socioeconomic backgrounds.